LegendOfGamingYT/kaka-file-format/README.md

-# kaka-file-format
+# File Format
-Trying to make .kaka a default notepad file format
+The file format is kaka.
+We are trying to make it the default notepad file format.